mathgomes/webAppTask1/README.md

 ```
 ### Prerequisites

-You need to have nodeJs installed
+You need to have nodeJs and npm installed

 ```
 https://nodejs.org/en/